Erotes: Hermaphroditus

 Hermaphroditus was the god of hermaphrodites, effeminacy and androgyny.
 He was the son of Hermes and Aphrodite.
 Born a remarkably handsome boy but after the water nymph Salmacis fell in love with him and she prayed to be united forever, their two forms merged into one.

 Himeros

 Himeros (Greek: Ἵμερος "uncontrollable desire", Latin: Himerus) represented desire and unrequited love.
 Himeros was identified by his carrying a taenia, a colourful headband worn by athletes.
-He is described in Hesiod's Theogony as being born alongside Aphrodite.
+Hesiod's Theogony says that he accompanied Aphrodite to the Gods, alongside Eros.

 Hymenaeus / Hymen

 Hymenaeus (Ὑμέναιος) or Hymen (Ὑμήν) was the god of weddings and marriage.

 Pothos

 Pothos (Greek: Πόθος, "yearning", "desire") was one of Aphrodite's erotes and brother to Himeros and Eros.
 In some versions of myth, Pothos is the son of Eros, or is portrayed as an independent aspect of him.
 Yet others called him son of Zephyrus and Iris.
 He was part of Aphrodite's retinue, and carried a vine, indicating a connection to wine or the god Dionysus.
 Pothos represents longing or yearning.